Find answers to many of your questions, interesting facts about IUP, and learn how we will support your student.

-For an overview of Orientation activities, please see schedules.
+For an overview of Orientation activities, please see the orientation schedule page.

 Freshmen, transfer students, and students attending our Northpointe and Punxsutawney campuses need to register.
 See the dates listed below for your program.